JeDaVard/dav-microservices-kubernetes/README.md

 9. The project uses "micro-events" module as a common module built on top of NATS streaming
 10. Github action (which run tests before merging)
 #
-The project is not production ready, because it uses ts-node-dev as starter
+The project is not production ready, because it uses ts-node-dev as starter.

 https://github.com/BretFisher/docker-mastery-for-nodejs